OSGConnect/connectbook/generate-add-sshkey.md

 ## Add SSH-key to login nodes

-To add your new SSH public key to the login nodes you can use two methods:
+You can add your new SSH public key to the login nodes by copy-pasting in "/home/username/.ssh/authorized_keys" or by adding the key on the OSG Connect website.

 ### OSGConnect Website (Preferred)